Off Key (2001 film): Music

 Three major operatic numbers are included in the movie.
 As the film starts, Dupres sings the "Flower Song" ("La fleur que tu m'avais jetée") from Bizet's opera, Carmen.
 In the aria, the character Don José tries to convince the wild Gypsy Carmen (also the name of Palacios' daughter in the movie) of the depth of his love for her.
 José Carreras recorded the complete role under the renowned conductor Herbert von Karajan in 1983, while Plácido Domingo starred in a movie version of the opera in 1984.

 Later at the wedding party, the tenors sing the "Brindisi" ("Libiamo ne' lieti calici") from Verdi's La Traviata with Palacios' young discoveries.
 In the opera, the "Brinidisi" is also a toast sung at a party.
 The real Three Tenors, who always wore tuxedos in their joint concerts like their movie counterparts, performed this duet together as a trio many times.
 In 1994, they released a single of it that charted in Britain.
-The single came from their Three Tenors in Concert 1994 live recording from Dodgers Stadium in Los Angeles during the World Cup.
+The single came from their Three Tenors in Concert 1994 live recording from Dodger Stadium in Los Angeles during the World Cup.
 The concert was watched on television by 1.3 billion people worldwide.

 The aria that Bernini sings near the end of the film, "Nessun Dorma" from Puccini's Turandot, became Luciano Pavarotti's best-known song and reached the second spot on the British charts in 1990.
 He popularized the aria, which soon became a football anthem and regularly recorded by pop stars, in addition to classical singers.
 In the film, Palacios also briefly mentions the Verdi opera, Otello, Plácido Domingo's signature role for almost three decades.
 For the movie, Spanish tenors Manuel de Diego and José Ferrero sang Palacios' and Dupres' numbers, respectively.
 Slovenian tenor Janez Lotrič performed Bernini's singing parts.

 The mariachi song, "Guadalajara", that brings the downfall of the tenors in the film, has been a lasting classic of the genre, sung by performers as diverse as Vicente Fernandez and Elvis Presley.
 Neither the Three Tenors, nor Domingo alone has recorded the song, although the Spanish tenor (who grew up in Mexico) has performed it live in a full mariachi outfit with sombrero.
 The year prior to the movie's release, Domingo won a Grammy for his recording of mariachi rancheras, 100 Años de Mariachi.
 In 1981, he released an album of tangos, Plácido Domingo Sings Tangos, which included Carlos Gardel's classic, "El día que me quieres", which Palacios sings in the film.
 Domingo, who also conducts, periodically accompanies himself on the piano while singing, as does Palacios with this song.
 The movie also features an original piece written by Bernardo Bonezzi, which acts as Dupres' son's composition during the party scene.